instant-dev/instant/README.md

 ## Rails-inspired JavaScript ORM and Migrations for Postgres

-[**instant.dev**](https://instant.dev) provides a fast, reliable, and heavily battle-tested Object-Relational Mapper and Migration Management system for Postgres 13+ built in JavaScript.
+[**instant.dev**](https://instant.dev) provides a fast, reliable, and battle-tested ORM and migration management system for Postgres 13+ built in JavaScript.
 For those familiar with Ruby on Rails, you can think of instant.dev like ActiveRecord for the Node.js, Deno and Bun ecosystems.
 We’ve been using it since 2016 in production at [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

 You can add instant.dev to any existing JavaScript project or use it to scaffold a new Postgres-backed API project from scratch.
 It works out of the box